Valerie Singleton

-Valerie Singleton OBE (born 9 April 1937) is an English television and radio presenter best known as a regular presenter of the popular children's series Blue Peter from 1962 to 1972.
-She also presented the BBC Radio 4 PM programme for ten years as well as a series of radio and television programmes on financial and business issues including the BBC's Money Programme from 1980 to 1988.
+Valerie Singleton OBE (born 9 April 1937) is an English television and radio presenter.
+She is best known as a regular presenter of the BBC Television children's series Blue Peter from 1962 to 1972.
+She also presented the BBC Radio 4 PM programme for ten years, as well as a series of radio and television programmes on financial and business issues, including the BBC's The Money Programme from 1980 to 1988.

 Early life

-Valerie Singleton is the daughter of ex-RAF wing commander Dennis Singleton OBE, later an advertising executive with J.W.Thompson and Eileen Singleton LRAM.
-She studied dancing at the Arts Educational School, London.
-Age 12 she appeared as a young dancer in Cinderella at the Finsbury Park Empire.
-And age 16 danced in Aladdin at the Kings Theatre, Edinburgh with Stanley Baxter playing Wishee Washee.

-She was a young singer in the Ovaltineys.
-She went on to spend two years at the Royal Academy of Dramatic Art, winning a scholarship for her first term and began her career as an actress at the New Theatre in Bromley.
+Valerie Singleton was born on 9 April 1937 in Hitchin, Hertfordshire, the daughter of ex-RAF wing commander Dennis Singleton OBE, later an advertising executive with J.W.Thompson, and Eileen Singleton LRAM (née Reed).
+She studied dancing at the Arts Educational School, London, and at the age of twelve, appeared as a young dancer in Cinderella at the Finsbury Park Empire.
+When Singleton was 16, she danced in Aladdin at the King's Theatre, Edinburgh, with Stanley Baxter playing Wishee Washee, and she was also a young singer in the Ovaltineys.
+She went on to spend two years at the Royal Academy of Dramatic Art, winning a scholarship for her first term, and she began her career as an actress at the New Theatre in Bromley.

+Career

+Career beginnings and acting work

 For several years Singleton pursued her acting career, including Nest of Robins, a No 1 Tour starring Jessie Mathews and Sonnie Hale.
 In 1959, she starred in the BBC television sitcom The Adventures of Brigadier Wellington-Bull.
 She began presenting on BBC Radio in 1963, hosting On the Sunny Side of the Street for the Light Programme.
 She was also a reporter on BBC2's Time Out in 1964.

-She became a top voice over commentator for TV commercials and presented, with Arnold a cartoon character, the Arnold Doodle Show on ITV on Sundays.
+She became a voice over commentator for television commercials and presented, with Arnold a cartoon character, the Arnold Doodle Show on ITV on Sundays.

 Blue Peter

-She joined the BBC in 1961 as a Television continuity announcer and on 3 September 1962 joined Blue Peter, where she stayed as regular weekly presenter, until 3 July 1972.
-In 1971, Singleton accompanied Princess Anne (later the Princess Royal) to Kenya on the Princess's first overseas trip as the newly assigned President of The Save The Children Fund, for the film Blue Peter Royal Safari.
+Singleton joined the BBC in 1961 as a television continuity announcer and on 3 September 1962 joined Blue Peter, where she remained as a regular weekly presenter until 3 July 1972.
+She appeared alongside Christopher Trace and John Noakes.
+In 1967, when Peter Purves joined created the "Val, John and Pete" line up and are often referred to as "the dream team".1971, Singleton accompanied Princess Anne (later the Princess Royal) to Kenya on the Princess's first overseas trip as the newly assigned President of the Save the Children Fund, for the film Blue Peter Royal Safari.
 In 1998, the two women met to reminisce about the Royal safari for Blue Peter's fortieth anniversary programmes.
-At Christmas 1971 Singleton and the Blue Peter presenting team hosted the annual Disney Time on BBC1.
+At Christmas 1971, Singleton and the rest of the Blue Peter presenting team hosted the annual Disney Time on BBC1.